tjangoW/tjangow.github.io/_posts/2020-11-23-github-release-and-cli.md

 The exact same job that I was trying over hours is done reliably in about 10 minutes (Not to bad since [TechInternets][calc] estimation is around 9mins)!!
-A word on the gh-cli, it is actually something similar to git, but manages Github's *specific* stuff like issues, pr, releases etc.
+A word on the gh-cli, it is actually something similar to git, but manages Github *specific* stuff like issues, pr, releases etc.

 ## Sources
 - [Github CLI Manual/Docs for Release Upload][gh upload ref]